 On November 10, President Bush told the U.N.
 General Assembly that the United States is "working toward the day when two states - Israel and Palestine - live peacefully together within secure and recognized borders...."
-Secretary of State Powell sent retired General Anthony Zinni to work on a durable cease-fire to revive peacemaking, but violence escalated before and surged after Zinni arrived on November 26.
+Secretary of State Powell sent retired General Anthony Zinni to work on a durable cease-fire to revive peacemaking, but violence impeded Zinni's short-lived mission.
 Israel confined Arafat in Ramallah on December 3.
-On December 7, Sharon said that "it's hard to believe that one can get into an agreement with Arafat, who is a real terrorist...."
+On December 7, Sharon said that "it's hard to believe that one can get into an agreement with

+Arafat, who is a real terrorist...."
 On December 12, Hamas ambushed an Israeli bus in the West Bank and perpetrated two simultaneous suicide bombings in Gaza.
-The Israeli security cabinet charged that Arafat was "directly responsible" for the attacks ... "and therefore is no longer relevant" On December 16, Zinni was recalled; Arafat called for "a comprehensive cessation of all armed activities ... especially suicide attacks."
-The Israeli military reported a sharp decrease in violence after Arafat's speech.
+The Israeli security cabinet charged that Arafat was "directly responsible" for the attacks ... "and therefore is no longer relevant ...."

 On January 3, 2002, Israel seized a Palestinian-commanded freighter, the Karine A, in the Red Sea carrying 50 tons of Iranian-supplied arms.
-On February 5, Secretary Powell told a Senate committee that Arafat "cannot engage with us and others in the pursuit of peace, and at the same time permit or tolerate continued violence and terror."
+On February 5, Secretary Powell stated that Arafat "cannot engage with us and others in the pursuit of peace, and at the same time permit or tolerate continued violence and terror."
 When Sharon visited the White House on February 7, he said that he believed that pressure should be put on Arafat so that an alternative Palestinian leadership could emerge.

-On February 28, Israeli ground forces launched an assault on West Bank refugee camps, "bases of terror infrastructure," beginning a three-week reoccupation of Palestinian areas.
+On February 28, Israeli forces launched an assault on West Bank refugee camps, "bases of terror infrastructure," beginning a three-week reoccupation of Palestinian areas.
 Suicide bombers and gunmen from Al Aqsa, the PIJ, Hamas, and the PFLP continued to exact a high toll on Israelis.
-President Bush sent General Zinni back to the region.
 On March 14, President Bush said that Israel's reoccupation was "not helpful."
 Israel withdrew by March 19.
 After March 20, there were daily suicide bombings.

 On February 17, Saudi Crown Prince Abdullah had called for "full withdrawal from all occupied territories, in accord with U.N. resolutions, including Jerusalem, for full normalization of relations."
 Sharon said that he was willing to explore the idea but it would be a "mistake" to replace U.N. resolutions affirming Israel's right to "secure and recognized borders" with total withdrawal to pre-1967 borders.
-On March 27, Abdullah proposed that the Arab League summit offer "normal relations and security for Israel in exchange for full withdrawal from the occupied Arab territories, recognition of an independent Palestinian state with al-Quds al Sharif (Noble Jerusalem) as its capital, and the return of refugees."
-The summit's Beirut Declaration endorsed the plan.
+On March 27, the Arab League summit Beirut Declaration endorsed Abdullah's offer of "normal relations and security for Israel in exchange for full withdrawal from the occupied Arab territories, recognition of an independent Palestinian state with al-Quds al-Sharif (Noble Jerusalem) as its capital, and the return of refugees."
 The summit communique saluted the Palestinian intifadah and called for stopping the establishment of ties with Israel.

 Also on March 27, a Hamas suicide bomber attacked an Israeli hotel in Netanya, killing 27 and wounding 130.
 The Israeli cabinet declared Arafat "an enemy" and, on March 29, sent troops to besiege his compound in Ramallah, beginning war on the "terrorist infrastructure."
 Within a week, Israeli forces controlled all major Palestinian-ruled West Bank cities.
-U.N.
-Security Council Resolution 1402, March 30, called on the parties to move immediately to a meaningful cease-fire and on Israel to withdraw.